Transplant Center FAQ

 Q: What type of training do the Specialists have?

-The EVLP specialists have completed a competency-based EVLP-specific training program developed by Lung Bioengineering and conducted for 6 months at Toronto General Hospital.
+The EVLP specialists have completed a competency-based EVLP-specific training program developed by Lung Bioengineering and conducted at Toronto General Hospital.
 This extensive didactic curriculum included lung transplantation, lung allograft donation and procurement, U.S. procurement/transplant legislative framework, lung anatomy and physiology, perfusion concepts, ventilation strategies, and the Toronto EVLP system.